Bond dimension witnesses and the structure of homogeneous matrix product states: Introduction

 We lack tools to answer these questions.
 Note that the naive scheme of lower bounding the bond dimension by estimating the rank of reduced density matrices only works with pure TNS and not convex combinations thereof.
 Moreover, the physical scenarios which we consider here just allow the experimentalist to estimate averages of two-body reduced density matrices.
 In addition, the variational methods so commonly used in condensed matter physics to optimize over TNS of fixed bond dimension are useless to refute a TNS model: such a task would require \emph{relaxation}, rather than variational techniques.

-In this paper, we will address these problems for Matrix Product States (MPS) \cite{mps}, a class of TNS used to model non-critical one-dimensional spin chains.
+In this paper, we will address these problems for homogeneous Matrix Product States (hMPS) \cite{mps}, a class of TNS used to model non-critical one-dimensional spin chains with translation invariance.

-We start by deriving two surprising features of MPS: first, for any $D$ we identify local operators which annihilate all MPS of bond dimension smaller than or equal to $D$.
-Second, for any $D$ we prove the existence of local operators which, when applied over any MPS of bond dimension $D$, decouple (cut) the particles where they act from the spin chain while at the same time join (glue) the two loose ends back again into a MPS.
+We start by deriving two surprising features of hMPS: first, for any $D$ we identify local operators which annihilate all hMPS of bond dimension smaller than or equal to $D$.
+Second, for any $D$ we prove the existence of local operators which, when applied over any hMPS of bond dimension $D$, decouple (cut) the particles where they act from the spin chain while at the same time join (glue) the two loose ends back again into a hMPS.

-Armed with these notions, we will define a family of $k$-local operators with negative eigenvalues whose expectation values are nonetheless positive for all MPS of a given bond dimension $D$.
-Each such operator can be used to certify that the quantum state of a non-critical spin chain does not admit an MPS representation of bond dimension $D$.
-Moreover, this partial characterization of the dual cone of MPS allows us to devise general \emph{feasibility tests}, or automated criteria to falsify MPS models given limited data about the underlying quantum state, such as a number of experimentally available expectation values.
+Armed with these notions, we will define a family of $k$-local operators with negative eigenvalues whose expectation values are nonetheless positive for all hMPS of a given bond dimension $D$.
+Each such operator can be used to certify that the quantum state of a non-critical spin chain does not admit an hMPS representation of bond dimension $D$.
+Moreover, this partial characterization of the dual cone of hMPS allows us to devise general \emph{feasibility tests}, or automated criteria to falsify hMPS models given limited data about the underlying quantum state, such as a number of experimentally available expectation values.

-In addition, we will construct instances of local Hamiltonians of arbitrarily many qubits for which a blind application of MPS-based optimization methods would fail to estimate the ground state energy.
+In addition, we will construct instances of local Hamiltonians of arbitrarily many qubits for which a blind application of hMPS-based optimization methods would fail to estimate the ground state energy.
 This construction can be generalized to other TNS for optimizations over spin lattices of higher spatial dimensions.
-We will also exploit the low dimensionality of the space spanned by MPS and the notion of cut-and-glue operators to decrease the complexity and boost the speed of convergence of the semidefinite programming (SDP) \cite{sdp} hierarchies described in \cite{fin_dim,fin_dim_long} for the characterization of finite-dimensional quantum correlations.
+We will also exploit the low dimensionality of the space spanned by hMPS and the notion of cut-and-glue operators to decrease the complexity and boost the speed of convergence of the semidefinite programming (SDP) \cite{sdp} hierarchies described in \cite{fin_dim,fin_dim_long} for the characterization of finite-dimensional quantum correlations.